Multiphoton Spectroscopy of a Dynamical Axion Insulator: Abstract

 \section{Abstract}

-The unusual magnetoelectric transport present in Weyl semimetals can be compactly understood as manifestations of an underlying axion field, which itself is determined by the microscopic band structure.
-The axion couples nonlinearly to electric and magnetic fields and possesses a signature topological magnetoelectric response, leading to a modified form of Maxwell's equations known as axion electrodynamics.
-Axions are naturally present in Weyl semimetals relating to the separation of the Weyl nodes in energy and in crystal momentum.
-In the presence of strong interactions, charge density-wave (CDW) order may develop which serves to gap the Weyl nodes and introduces corresponding collective excitations.
-When the inherent chiral symmetry of Weyl semimetals is spontaneously broken by the formation of CDW order, the resultant chiral condensate is endowed with intrinsic dynamics which yields a dynamical contribution to the axion field.
-However, unambiguous identification of this dynamical axion mode is challenging due to its inherent nonlinear coupling to electromagnetic fields.
-Therefore, we propose an all-optical protocol for verifying and characterizing dynamical axion collective modes in Weyl semimetals with CDW order.
-First, we show that axion collective mode can be excited using two-photon excitation schemes.
-Following excitation, the collective axion oscillations are then diagnosed by measuring the time-resolved Kerr rotation.
-Our results demonstrate a pathway towards utilizing multi-photon and entangled pair spectroscopies to identify new correlated phases in quantum matter.
+The unusual magnetoelectric transport present in Weyl semimetals and 3D topological insula- tors can be compactly understood as manifestations of a background axion field, which itself is determined by the microscopic band structure.
+In the presence of correlations, an additional axion quasiparticle may emerge as the collective excitations on top of the mean background field.
+Such modes couple nonlinearly to electric and magnetic fields, giving rise to a dynamical magnetoelectric response.
+However, unambiguous identification of this collective axion mode is challenging due to its inherent nonlinear dynamics.
+Here, we propose an all-optical protocol that utilizes a pump-probe setup for verifying and characterizing the transient dynamics of axion fields in three-dimensional insulator systems.
+In particular, we show that nonlinear Raman processes induce dynamical oscillations of the axion field that depend on the geometry of the incident electromagnetic fields.
+These oscillations manifest in the polarization and magnetization of the material, hence, can be subsequently measured using time-resolved Kerr rotation spectroscopy.
+Our results open a pathway towards using multi-photon and quantum pair spectroscopies to identify new correlated phases of quantum matter.